 Understand the risk

-The National Highway Traffic and Safety Administration reports that nearly half of all traffic and pedestrian fatalities on Halloween in recent years involved an intoxicated motorist.
+The National Highway Traffic and Safety Administration reports that nearly half of all traffic and pedestrian fatalities on Halloween in recent years involved drunk drivers.
 Further, roads and walkways may be busy places on October 31.
 Therefore, if you plan to drink on Halloween, you should understand the risks of trying to drive.

 Develop a strategy